alerque/silex.sile/README.md

 A silex is a kind of hard stone.

 This is **sile·x**, a common layer for [**re·sil·ient**](https://github.com/Omikhleia/resilient.sile) and other modules:
-Some common bricks and blocks, compatility features, opinionated hacks, and eXperimental eXpansions, hence the name.
+Some common bricks and blocks, opinionated hacks, and eXperimental eXpansions, hence the name.

 :warning: **sile·x** overrides several SILE internals when fully enabled, and may therefore break some of your packages and classes.